McHenry County, Illinois Personal Injury Attorney

 What is the Statute of Limitations for Personal Injury Cases in Illinois?

 The statute of limitations is generally two years, but each and every case has variables that impact the time you have to file a lawsuit.
 This is why it is very important to consult with an experienced personal injury attorney in Crystal Lake, Illinois as soon as possible after suffering the loss.

 This principle apples to the evidence in the case as well.
-An experienced attorney needs to know how to obtain evidence that may only be available for a couple of days following the loss.
+An experienced personal injury attorney needs to know how to obtain evidence that may only be available for a couple of days following the loss.
 Surveillance footage, for example, is often destroyed within a few days or weeks if you fail to properly preserve and request the evidence that could be key in your case.

 What Else Do You Need to Know?

 Illinois is a comparative fault state, which means that the court can assign percentages of blame.
 This means that the other party will no doubt claim you were at least partly at fault for your own injuries.
 Damages will be reduced by the percentage the court considered you at fault.
 For example, if you trip and fall while distracted, fault may be split between you and the property owner.

 If you have been injured because of somebody else’s negligence or fault, you need a good lawyer to fight to make you whole again.
 Call a personal injury lawyer in Crystal Lake, Illinois at 262-719-4442 or fill out the easy form below for a free case evaluation.